openebs/mayastor-docs/quickstart/configure-mayastor.md

 ## Create Mayastor Pool\(s\)

 ### What is a Mayastor Pool \(MSP\)?

+When a Mayastor Node allocates storage capacity for a Persistent Volume \(PV\) it does so from a construct named a Mayastor Pool \(MSP\).
+Each Mayastor node may create and manage zero, one, or more such pools.
+The ownership of a pool by a Mayastor node is exclusive.
+In the current version of Mayastor, a pool may have only a single block device member, which constitutes the entire data persistence layer for that pool and thus determines its maximum capacity.

 A pool is defined declaratively, through the creation of a corresponding `MayastorPool`custom resource \(CR\) on the cluster.
 User configurable parameters of this CR type include a unique name for the pool, the node name on which it will be hosted and a reference to a disk device which is accessible from that node \(for inclusion within the pool\).
 The pool definition allows the reference to its member block device to adhere to one of a number of possible schemes, each associated with a specific access mechanism/transport/device type and differentiated by corresponding performance and/or attachment locality.